le-crupi64/Phone-Plan-Recommender/README.md

 - is_ultra — plan for the current month (Ultra - 1, Smart - 0).

 ### Set Up Requirements
-In order to run this project, an environment must be set up with Jupyter, Scikit-Learn, and Pandas.
+In order to run this project, an environment must be set up with Jupyter, Scikit-Learn, Matplotlib, and Pandas.